 - Are very expensive.
 Just before I sat down to write this piece, I compared prices of two shower heads.
 One of them was ionic and the other was your average shower head.
 Guess what?
 The former costs two and a half times more than the former.

-- ★ Three Spray Settings: Luxsego shower head comes with 3 spray modes:...
+- ★ 3 Spray Settings: Luxsego hand-held shower head with Rainfall, Jetting,...

-- ★ Natural Filtration System: Luxsego shower head with a high-density...
+- ★ Natural Filtration System: Luxsego filtered shower head with a...

 - ★ Easy to Install: General size G1/2'' fits any standard size shower...

 - OUR BEST 10 PICK: This product has been vigorously tested by our...